We shape the future of cyber security

 Risk Management

-Assessing systemic vulnerabilities and updating risk analysis.
+Assessing systemic vulnerabilities and updating risk analysis

 Regulation und Compliance

-Monitoring and evaluating new regulations related to cybersecurity issues.
+Monitoring and evaluating new regulations related to cyber security issues

-Relationship Management and Organizational development
+Relationship Management and Organisational Development

 Maintaining relationships with members and partners; managing the quality review process of OCS activities